Medical Laboratory Science B.S.

 Did you know..

 UAA’s medical laboratory science program is intentionally designed to build your knowledge, skills and experience, offering progressive certification and undergraduate degree options.
-In the bachelor’s degree program, you can get certified as a phlebotomist in one year and medical laboratory technician in two years—all while earning course credits to earn your B.S. in medical laboratory science in four years.
+In the bachelor’s degree program, you can get certified as a phlebotomist in two years and medical laboratory technician in two years—all while earning course credits to earn your B.S. in medical laboratory science in four years.

 What can you do with a medical laboratory science degree from UAA?